-Leisurely Lynchburg, Virginia Beckons with its Leafy Neighborhoods, Good Medical Facilities, Historic Sensibility and Affordable Homes
+Leisurely Lynchburg, Virginia Beckons with its Leafy Neighborhoods, Historic Sensibility and Reasonably Priced Homes

 Cost of Living: Below the National Average

-The median home price of $135,000.
+The median home price of $150,000.
 Neighborhoods are leafy and tidy, and standing tall throughout many of them are fine examples of Italian Renaissance, Federal, Georgian, Jeffersonian, Queen Anne and Colonial architecture.
 Many homes are also simple red brick ranch ramblers.
-Bungalows and doll houses in peaceful, shady neighborhoods can be found for less than $100,000.
+Small bungalows and doll houses in peaceful, shady neighborhoods can be found at around $100,000.
 Stately brick Federal-style residences with four bedrooms, three baths and 3,000 square feet are for sale in the $300,000 range.

 The downtown, however, is not just about shops and preservation.
 The most prominent feature is the distinctive Monument Terrace, stretching from Church Street up a hill to Court Street.
 It uses the landings of its 139 steps to commemorate the Lynchburg citizens who fought and died in the Civil War, the Spanish American War, World Wars I and II, the Korean War, Vietnam War and current conflicts.

 Nightlife is not robust, but the Ellington Fellowship Playhouse hosts musical acts, primarily jazz ensembles.
 The Lynchburg Symphony Orchestra has a limited schedule but receives good reviews.
 Opera on the James presents three operas a season.
-The Academy of Fine Arts hosts live performances and offers classes.
+The Academy for the Arts hosts live performances and offers classes.

-History is really the draw here, with reminders of the past all around.
+History is a top Lynchburg draw, with reminders of the past all around.
 In fact, the city has 40 structures on the National Registry of Historic Places.
 Just outside of town, Appomattox Courthouse, where General Robert E. Lee surrendered to General Ulysses S. Grant in 1865, is a must for any history buff.
 The Old City Cemetery has an extensive section of Confederate graves and an interesting, if somewhat gruesome, medical museum.
 Booker T. Washington's birthplace, with a recreated farm and slave cabin, is worth a visit.
 The Natural Bridge, a 215-foot natural stone arch bought by Thomas Jefferson from King George in 1774, is a fun excursion.
 Jefferson's wonderful Poplar Forest is open for tours.

 The surrounding mountains peek through the haze, and the drive along the Blue Ridge Parkway is always a treat.
 Also nestled in the mountains are numerous wineries and vineyards.
 Lynchburg College and Liberty University both have athletic teams, and the Lynchburg Hillcats are the Class High-A professional baseball team in the Carolina League.
 They are also the farm team for the Cleveland Indians.